OXID-eSales/developer_documentation/modules/testing/codeception/oxid_codeception_page_objects.rst

 The Step Object class
 ---------------------

-For the recurring test actions like opening a product details page please use the StepObjects classes.
+For the recurring test actions like opening a product details page or adding a product to basket and then open basket please use the StepObjects classes.
 The Step Object classes extend the Actor (``AcceptanceTester``) class, meaning they can access all the methods and properties of it: